pcastellanoescuder/POMAShiny/app/mds/landing.md

 ### About POMAShiny

-POMAShiny has been developed by Pol Castellano-Escuder, Raúl González-Domínguez, Cristina Andrés-Lacueva and Alex Sánchez-Pla at University of Barcelona, Spain.
+POMAShiny has been developed by Pol Castellano-Escuder, Raúl González-Domínguez, Francesc Carmona Pontaque, Cristina Andrés-Lacueva and Alex Sánchez-Pla at University of Barcelona, Spain.

 The source code of POMAShiny is freely available on GitHub at https://github.com/pcastellanoescuder/POMAShiny.